tiktok/sparo/apps/website/docs/pages/guide/sparo_profiles.md

 title: Sparo profiles
 ---

 Git's sparse checkout feature normally relies on a collection of glob patterns that are stored in the `.git/info/sparse-checkout` config file.
-Normal glob syntax proved to be too inefficient, so Git instead uses ["cone mode"](https://git-scm.com/docs/git-sparse-checkout#_internalsnon_cone_problems) that ignores file-matching patterns and only matches directories.
+Normal glob syntax proved to be too inefficient, so Git instead uses a ["cone mode"](https://git-scm.com/docs/git-sparse-checkout#_internalsnon_cone_problems) glob interpretation that ignores file-matching patterns and only matches directories.

 The syntax looks something like this: